DavidMainAccount/PyCloudIoT/README.md

 # PyCloudIoT-DSN
-PyCloudIoT infrastructure described at the DSN conference paper
+PyCloudIoT infrastructure described at the DSN submitted conference paper